 The official blog of the Lung Institute.

 People living with chronic lung diseases find it difficult to enjoy their favorite activities.
 Chronic lung disease symptoms, such as breathlessness, fatigue, coughing and wheezing, make simple tasks nearly impossible to do.
 Often, our patients come to the Lung Institute after they have heard from their doctors that there isn’t much hope.
-Traditional treatments work to manage chronic lung disease symptoms, and these treatments may be used in combination with alternative treatments, such as stem cell therapy.
+Traditional treatments work to manage chronic lung disease symptoms, and these treatments may be used in combination with alternative treatments, such as cellular therapy.

 Chronic lung diseases affect everyone differently, and everyone has a different story about living with a chronic lung disease.